-12. SEGMENTED INFORMATION
+11. SEGMENTED INFORMATION

 The Company's operations consist of six main segments; Insurance Services, Retail Services, Dealer Services, Internet Technology (IT), Advertising/Marketing Services and Mister Beer Inc. The Insurance Service division derives its revenue from the sale of total loss replacement vehicle reports to major Canadian insurance companies.
 The Retail Services division consists of the sale of new car pricing data to consumers primarily through the Company's website as well as the reselling of this new car pricing data to qualified third party vendors.
-The Dealer Services division comprises web and email hosting, website development and design, and desktop support.
+The Dealer Services division generates revenue through the sale of new vehicle leads derived from membership sales from Car-Cost-Canada.
+The IT division comprises web and email hosting, website development and design, and desktop support.
 The Advertising/Marketing Services division is made up of the sale of online third party website advertising, consulting fees and other new car or car business related marketing activities.
-Mister Beer Inc. derives its revenue from the retail sales of beer-making kits and the wholesale sales of unfermented beer.
+Mister Beer Inc. derives its revenue from the retail and wholesale sales of beer-making kits.